spinkube/governance/CONTRIBUTOR_LADDER.md

 Reviewers have the following additional capabilities:

-- Triage access to the SpinKube project (able manage issues and PRs without merge rights).
+- Triage access to the SpinKube project (able to manage issues and PRs without merge rights).

 To become a reviewer you must meet the following requirements: